VAVA-tim-Sme-carovny/DeliGo/README.md

 ./mvnw -v
 ```

----

-## 🛠 Improve File Watcher for Development
-Enable File Watcher in IntelliJ IDEA
-- File > Settings > Plugins > File Watcher (Enable it)
-- Set it up to auto-compile Java files

----

 ## 🔄 GitHub & Git Configuration commands
 GitHub now does not support password authentication for git fetch and git push.
 You must use SSH:
 ```sh
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```